Sea Doo Logo

 2009 saw the introduction of the ground-breaking iControl platform, making it a historic year.
 This technology greatly improved the safety and ease of managing watercraft by integrating many electronic control systems, such as traction control, Intelligent Brake and Reverse, and other features.

 The company continued its innovative streak in the 2010s, releasing the Spark model in 2014.
-Because the Spark is a small, light, and economical boat, a wider range of people could participate in water sports.
+Because the Spark is a small, light, and economical boat, a wider range of people can participate in water sports.

 With the release of the ST3 platform for the RXT, GTX, and Wake Pro models, 2019 was a big year for the firm.
 This new platform offered greater stability, a larger deck, and more storage space.
 Furthermore, the novel LinQ system for fast accessory installation was unveiled, greatly increasing personal watercraft customization possibilities.

 The firm debuted the Fish Pro model in 2020, the first personal watercraft made expressly for fishing in the industry.
 Specialized features aboard Fish Pro included rod holders, a fish-finding navigation system, and a freezer to keep catches cold.
-This model created a new market niche by merging the functions of a fishing boat and personal watercraft.
+This model created a new market niche by merging the functions of a fishing boat and a personal watercraft.

 The Performance lineup underwent a major overhaul in 2023.
 The firm unveiled the RXP-X model with an upgraded Rotax 1630 ACE engine and a new T3-R Hull control system.
 These improvements strengthened the brand’s position in the high-performance personal watercraft market by improving maneuverability and stability at high speeds.